fabric8io/kubernetes-client/doc/CRD-generator.md

             x-kubernetes-preserve-unknown-fields: true
 ```

-You can also annotation a field with @PreserveUnknownFields:
+You can also annotate a field with `io.fabric8.crd.generator.annotation.PreserveUnknownFields`:

 ```java
 interface ExampleInterface {}